 Steeds, Lucy and Lafuente, Pablo and Esche, Charles (2010) Exhibiting the New Art: 'Op Losse Schroeven' and 'When Attitudes Become Form' 1969.
 Exhibition Histories, 1 .
 Afterall, London, UK.
 ISBN 9783865608598/9781846380747

 |Type of Research:||Book|

-|Keywords/subjects not otherwise listed:||Curatorial theory and history, theory of art|
+|Keywords/subjects not otherwise listed:||Exhibition histories, exhibition studies, curatorial theory and history, theory of art|

 |Your affiliations with UAL:||Colleges > Central Saint Martins

 Research Groups > Afterall

-|Funders:||Academy of Fine Arts Vienna, Central Saint Martins College of Art and Design, University of the Arts London, Mudam Luxembourg, Musee d'Art Moderne Grand-Duc Jean, the National Lottery through Arts Council England, Van Abbemusuem, Eindhoven|
+|Funders:||Academy of Fine Arts Vienna, Central Saint Martins College of Art and Design, University of the Arts London, Mudam Luxembourg, Musee d'Art Moderne Grand-Duc Jean, National Lottery, Van Abbemusuem, Eindhoven, Arts Council England|